soanseng/vocbuilderAI/README.md

 ## Support:
 For support, questions, or feature requests, please visit the GitHub repository or contact the add-on author.
 ## TODO
-- [ ] in adding note page, user can click a icon, and add vocabulary then click TAB to generate content
 - [ ] add japanese vocabulary learning
 - [ ] at installation, check there is a vocbuilderAI note type or not, creating it for users automatically
 - [ ] use git submodule to load into libs for necessary packages
+- [ ] check this word is repeated? if repeated add tags or rewrite its content or not
+- [ ] after adding voice to anki, delete it on the addon folder
+- [ ] add type to it for better development